Hall effect: Hall effect in semiconductors

 Here n is the electron concentration, p the hole concentration, μ_{e} the electron mobility, μ_{h} the hole mobility and e the elementary charge.

 For large applied fields the simpler expression analogous to that for a single carrier type holds.

 Relationship with star formation

 Although it is well known that magnetic fields play an important role in star formation, research models indicate that Hall diffusion critically influences the dynamics of gravitational collapse that forms protostars.

 Quantum Hall effect

-For a two-dimensional electron system which can be produced in a MOSFET, in the presence of large magnetic field strength and low temperature, one can observe the quantum Hall effect, in which the Hall conductance σ undergoes quantum Hall transitions to take on the quantized values.
+For a two-dimensional electron system which can be produced in a MOSFET, in the presence of large magnetic field strength and low temperature, one can observe the quantum Hall effect, in which the Hall conductance σ undergoes quantum Hall transitions to take on quantized values.

 Spin Hall effect

 The spin Hall effect consists in the spin accumulation on the lateral boundaries of a current-carrying sample.
 No magnetic field is needed.
 It was predicted by Mikhail Dyakonov and V. I. Perel in 1971 and observed experimentally more than 30 years later, both in semiconductors and in metals, at cryogenic as well as at room temperatures.

 The quantity describing the strength of the Spin Hall effect is known as Spin Hall angle, and it is defined as:

 Where $j_s$ is the spin current generated by the applied current density $j_e$.